ljubobratovicrelja/aegear/README.md

 aegear-gui
 ```

 This requires Python ≥3.10 and a working Tkinter environment.
-If you're installing system-wide, make sure tkinter is available (e.g., sudo apt install python3-tk on Ubuntu/Debian).
+Therefore make sure that Tkinter and Python with Tk support is installed on your machine.

+### 🛠️ Prebuilt binaries

+There are also included binaries made using PyInstaller for Win64 and macOS machines with Apple Silicon within [the release packages](https://github.com/ljubobratovicrelja/aegear/releases).
+However keep in mind that Windows builds include the basic PyTorch version (without CUDA).
+To run `aegear-gui` with CUDA, remove the preinstalled torch and [install your pytorch version](https://pytorch.org/) matching your installed CUDA runtime (Aegear models are tested using CUDA Toolkit version 12.4).

 > ⚠️ Experimental Notice:
 > The current GUI is designed specifically for the video format and calibration workflow used in the original Russian sturgeon experiments.
 It assumes a specific directory structure and input format.